Vegetarian-ism reconsidered : an excellent interview with a lady who spent 20 years as a vegan, then changed her diet ;

 Sacred Circle Farm ~ Unity Within Community 2319 Kemp Lake Road, Sooke B. C.

 email address : < email@example.com >

-Sacred Circle Farm's
+Sacred Circle Farm's creed is:

 - Salt Spring: Moonstruck Organic Cheese, 1306 Beddis Road, Salt Spring, BC CANADA V8K 2C9.
 Web: www.moonstruckcheese.com.
 Fine farmstead, certified organic cheeses.
 We milk a small herd of Jersey cows and make all the milk into fine cheeses.
 Hard cheeses are raw milk, soft and surface ripened are pasteurized